Henderson Land Development: 39 Conduit Road

 39 Conduit Road is a residential development by the company situated in the mid-levels in Hong Kong.
 Soon after the development was launched in October 2009, the developer claimed to have sold a five bedroom duplex flat, on the "68th floor" of the 46-storey the building for HK$439 million (US$57m).
 The price, equating to US$9,200 per square foot, set the new world record for the most expensive apartment.

 Due to selective numbering, a total of 42 intermediate floor numbers are missing from 39 Conduit Road: these include 14, 24, 34, 64, all floors between 40 and 59.
 The floor above the 68th is the 88th.
 The Democratic Party accused the developer of misleading; the Consumer Council recognised the accepted common practice of skipping the 13th and 14th floors, but suggested that developers "imaginary heights brought back to earth."
 Lee Shau Kee argued that buyers liked the numbering scheme.

 248 Queens Road East

 A 40-storey building developed in 1998.

+Grand Promenade

+Grand Promenade is a high-rise residential development located at 38 Tai Hong Street, Sai Wan Ho.
+It is developed by Henderson Land Development and its subsidiary, The Hongkong and Yaumati Ferry Co Ltd. in 2005.

+Grand Promenade is the tallest residential buildings and the third tallest building in Eastern District on Hong Kong Island, so it is one of the landmark buildings in the district.